 She is currently the chairperson of the Informal Economy Sectoral Committee under CIMC.
 Anna is a member to most professional women associations addressing financial and economic empowerment for women and persons with disabilities.

 Sweta Sud has more than 20 years of innovation and management experience in the areas of education, enterprise resource planning, strategic project planning and stakeholder management.
-She is currently Executive Director of the PNG Institute of Banking and Business, and represents financial training institutions on the CEFI Board.
+She is currently the Dean of PNG Institute of Banking and Business, and represents financial training institutions on the CEFI Board.
 Sweta has also been on the Board of the Small Business Development Corporation and has held positions at the Business Coalition for Women, the PNG India Business Council and the PNG Government’s Small to Medium Enterprise Policy and Master Plan.
 She is also a Faculty for the MBA program at Torrens University, Australia.
 Sweta holds a Bachelor of Engineering and postgraduate degrees in Business Administration, Project Management and Information Systems.

 Roddie Wada has more than 15 years’ experience in the public sector, mostly with the PNG Department of Treasury in the area of micro-economic policy.
 Currently the First Assistant Secretary of the Markets Policy Division, she deals with consumer and competition policy, private sector development and other micro/structural reform initiatives.
 Roddie is on the CEFI Board representing the Department of Treasury, and has also represented the Department on the Boards of CIC, Post PNG, Air Niugini and the Nationwide Microbank.
 She holds a Masters in Applied Commerce from Melbourne University, Australia.